medisoft/MicroTFLite/examples/ArduinoLite_preventive_maintenance/README.md

 # Preventative Maintenance Example

 This sketch is an example of using sensor data to predict component failure.
-It is somewhat contrived and is provided to illustrate the ability of the **ArduinoTFLite** library to handle quantized and multiple input variables.
-Its purpose is to provide an example of the structure of a typical classification program that uses a pre-trained neural network model, whose *inference* algorithm (i.e. input classification) is executed using the **TensorFlow Lite Micro library**.
+It is somewhat contrived and is provided to illustrate the ability of the **MicroTFLite** library to handle quantized and multiple input variables.
+Its purpose is to provide an example of the structure of a typical classification program that uses a pre-trained neural network model, whose _inference_ algorithm (i.e. input classification) is executed using the **TensorFlow Lite Micro library**.

 On the board we emulate the sensor readings; this is for the convenience of those who do not have the appropriate sensors, but there is no reason why the emulation could not be replaced by actual sensor readings.

-The **ArduinoTFLite** library handles models where values can be represented with *float* numbers or in a quantized form, but in this example we are using quantized data.
+The **MicroTFLite** library handles models where values can be represented with _float_ numbers or in a quantized form, but in this example we are using quantized data.

 The generation of the data is described in detail [here](https://github.com/johnosbb/Artificial-intelligence/tree/main/Embedded/PreventativeMaintenance)

-The binary file in *.tflite* format, containing the trained model, has been transformed into a constant char array so that it can be loaded into memory directly at compile time.
-In TensorFlow Lite applications developed on devices with an external file system, such as smartphones and single-board computers (e.g., Raspberry Pi), the model is stored on the external disk or SD Card as a binary file with a *.tflite* extension and subsequently loaded into memory at runtime during the initialization phase.
+The binary file in _.tflite_ format, containing the trained model, has been transformed into a constant char array so that it can be loaded into memory directly at compile time.
+In TensorFlow Lite applications developed on devices with an external file system, such as smartphones and single-board computers (e.g., Raspberry Pi), the model is stored on the external disk or SD Card as a binary file with a _.tflite_ extension and subsequently loaded into memory at runtime during the initialization phase.
 To enable Arduino boards, which lack an external file system, to use the model, the contents of the .tflite file have been included within an array that is compiled along with the code.
-This array, named *model*, is declared and initialized in **model.h** file.
+This array, named _model_, is declared and initialized in **model.h** file.

 ## Model Information